spectralDNS/shenfun/docs/source/kuramatosivashinsky.rst

 where :math:`l` is the wavenumber, and :math:`\underline{l}=\frac{2\pi}{L}l` is the scaled wavenumber, scaled with domain length :math:`L` (here :math:`60\pi`).
 Since we want to solve these equations on a computer, we need to choose a finite number of test functions.
-A basis :math:`V^N` can be defined as
+A discrete function space :math:`V^N` can be defined as

 .. math::
    :label: eq:Vn